PhoenixTales/phoenixthegame.com/faq/en.md

 ## Who was Piranha Bytes?

 Piranha Bytes is the name of the studio behind [GOTHIC](#what-is-gothic).
 It was founded by Alex Brüggemann, Michael Hoge, Stefan Nyul and Tom Putzki in 1997.
-Gothic was based on Mikes concept *Orpheus* and was developed from 1997 to 2001 under the working title 'Phoenix' on the basis of the engine by the Mad Scientists.
+These four friends developed the vision of Gothic together.
+The overall setting was based on Mikes concept *Orpheus* (which is solely owned by Mike Hoge and no property of any studio or publisher) and was developed from 1997 to 2001 under the working title 'Phoenix' on the basis of the engine by the Mad Scientists.

 After the release of Gothic in 2001 the old Piranha Bytes broke apart.
 The Mad Scientists were no longer involved.
 Tom Putzki left after release.
 Alex Brüggemann and Stefan Nyul as well as several other developers were chucked out of the company in the following conflicts around the original Gothic Sequel.
 Only Mike was left who had started to work on a Sci-Fi Shooter (working title 'Unplugged') but had now to make "Gothic 2" as an uninspired publisher request.
 With 3/4th of their leaders gone, 2001 marked the end of the old Piranha Bytes team.
-Mike left the studio (or what remained of it) in 2013.
+Mike too left the studio (or what remained of it) in 2013, with similar conflicts involved; history was repeating itself.

 Piranha Bytes has since then cut off all connections to Gothic.
 They wanted to throw away the design folders by Mike that we have later digitised and published in the Gothic Archive in 2021.
 In the same year they sold Gothic to THQ Nordic.
 No one of the founders had a word in it.